 It’s important for you to have a basic understanding of business taxes, that way you can make decisions that help you pay less taxes.
 Keeping your records organized is also important.
 If you aren’t ready for an accountant, most tax preparation software has the guidance to help you complete your first small business tax filing.

-After you have it completed your first small business filing, just know the process the second and third time—if you’re prepared—can be easier.
+After you have it completed your filing small business taxes for the first time, just know the process the second and third time — if you’re prepared — can be easier.

 An accounting expert, CPA exam review instructor, and champion for WERKin’ Mommas, Nicole Winston advises companies from startups to global organizations on the financial statement impacts of business decisions.